-We are Long Island’s leading poison ivy removal service company.
-We specialize in keeping your family and your pets safe with the immediate removal of poison ivy.
+We are leading experts in Poison Ivy Removal.
+We specialize in keeping your family and your pets safe with the immediate removal of poison ivy throughout your property.
 We will also remove other forms of invasive or poisonous weeds that are tough to control on your lawn.
 Alternative EarthCare will safely remove hazardous plants from your property without harmful chemical sprays.

 Alternative EarthCare uses least toxic methods when spraying for poison ivy.
 Our methods will control and exterminate poison ivy and poison oak- we guarantee it!
 Yes, we are so effective at eradicating poison ivy and poison oak that we provide a full 1 year guarantee against their return.
-For full eradication of these harmful plants we recommend our 3 step spraying program, once a month we spray for 3 months to eradicate the poison ivy on your property and therefore our guarantee only applies after all 3 steps of the Poison Ivy program has been completed.
+For full eradication of these harmful plants in Suffolk County we recommend our 3 step spraying program, once a month we spray for 3 months to eradicate the poison ivy on your property and therefore our guarantee then applies because all 3 steps of the Poison Ivy program has been completed.

 NOTE: The involved, lengthy root system of these intruders is HAZARDOUS to work with, which discourages digging as a corrective alternative.